Aamir Kaleem

 Syed Aamir Kaleem (born 20 November 1981) is a Pakistani-born cricketer who plays for the Oman national cricket team.
-Born and raised in Karachi, Aamir made his debut for the Omani national side in April 2010, aged 28, and has played regularly for the team since then.
+Born and raised in Karachi, Aamir made his debut for the Omani national side in April 2010, aged 28.
+He has regularly played for the team since then.

 Early career

-Born in Karachi, Aamir, a left-handed batsman and left-arm orthodox spinner, played underage matches for several Karachi-based sides.
+Born in Karachi, Aamir, a left-handed batsman and left-arm orthodox spinner, played youth-level matches for several Karachi-based sides.
 Although he was 20 years old at the time, he played a single match for the Karachi Greens under-19s side in Pakistan's Grade-II Under-19 Tournament in September 2002.
 The following year, Aamir, now 21, played under-19 district matches for Karachi's Zone IV.
-He captained the side in one match, against Zone III, and scored 101 not out from a team total of 213, coming in third in the batting order.
+He captained the side in one match, against Zone III, and scored 101 not out in a team total of 213, coming in third in the batting order.
 His Zone IV teammates in later matches included two future Pakistan Test players, Khurram Manzoor and Fawad Alam.
 Aamir played no senior-level matches in Pakistani domestic competitions, with his last under-19 match in the country coming in July 2003.